-The program group Persuasive Communication addresses communication that is intended to achieve specific persuasive goals, as is the case in, for instance, marketing communication, health education, and public information campaigns.
-The research is aimed at understanding the dynamics that shape uses and effects of mediated persuasive communication.
-We study factors that explain individuals' selective attention to and their processing of campaigns, as well as factors that contribute to cognitive, emotional, and behavioral persuasion effects.
+The Persuasive Communication programme group addresses communication that is intended to achieve specific persuasive goals, as is the case in, for instance, marketing communication, health education, and public information campaigns.